Doctorate in Clinical Psychology

 The College is based in very attractive surroundings just outside the M25 to the west of London in Surrey.
 Access by public transport is good (College Bus during term-times or 15 minute walk to Egham Station, 40 minutes to Waterloo).
 The College also has a central London base, in Bedford Square, which is available for trainees and staff to use.

-Approximately half of trainee time on the Course is spent on placement in the North London region.
+Approximately half of trainee time on the Programme is spent on placement in the North London region.
 Approximately one fifth of trainee time is spent at College.
 The remainder of time is for private study and research.

-Graduates with a first degree in a field other than Psychology must have completed a BPS approved Conversion course prior to application or completed the BPS exam conferring GBC, and will be expected to meet the same experience requirements as other applicants.
+Graduates with a first degree in a field other than Psychology must have completed a BPS approved Conversion programme prior to application or completed the BPS exam conferring GBC, and will be expected to meet the same experience requirements as other applicants.
 The Programme does not accredit prior (experiential) learning.

 Consistent with Royal Holloway equality and diversity policies, we positively welcome applicants from all sections of the community and are committed to ensure that all are treated fairly and with equality of opportunity without regard to race, nationality, ethnic origin, gender, age, marital or parental status, dependants, disability, sexual orientation, religion, political belief or social origins.
 We adhere to Royal Holloway Admissions policy and procedures.
 We do not intend to use the equal opportunities data that you provide with your application during our selection process.

 If English is not the first language of applicants and university qualifications were not taught and examined in English, evidence of ability in English language will be required.
 This should be a TOEFL or IELTS academic test if possible.
-If candidates require a visa to work in the UK we can only accept IETLS academic test scores.
+If candidates require a visa to study in the UK we can only accept IETLS academic test scores.
 The minimum scores needed are: 88 for internet-based TOEFL (with 26 for writing), 570 for paper-based TOEFL or 6.5 for IELTS academic test (with 7 for writing).

 Any questions about admissions to the Programme can be directed to Dr Michael Evangeli, Admissions Tutor.

-Preliminary, paper-based selection is undertaken by Course staff and regional psychologists.
+Preliminary, paper-based selection is undertaken by Programme staff and regional psychologists.
 At this stage, attention is paid to the applicant's academic record, clinically relevant experience, and referee reports.
 These assessments are guided by a standard grading system.
 We anonymise applications at the short-listing stage.

 We do not give feedback to applicants who are not selected for interview.
 Applicants who are on the reserve list following interview or not selected will be given feedback within three weeks following interview.
 They will be advised of when they can telephone for feedback.